Candidates for elective office 2027

 As Director of Operations at Ennead Architects, my work centers on people—creating clarity, support, and alignment so design excellence can thrive.
 I focus on shaping the structures, processes, and governance that translate design ambition into meaningful spaces.
 I oversee firmwide systems that advance creative excellence while remaining uncompromising in service to communities, leading with curiosity and integrity.

 Research, teaching, and advocacy are as central to my work as professional practice.
-As a Fulbright U.S. Senior Scholar and Adjunct Professor at Pratt Institute, my research and teaching explore urban settlements, Indigenous architecture, and sustainable technologies, grounded in both global scholarship and local practice.I currently serve as a National At-Large Director on the Board of the American Institute of Architects (2023–2026) and as Co-Chair of the Board Knowledge Committee.
+As a Fulbright U.S. Senior Scholar and Adjunct Professor at Pratt Institute, my research and teaching explore urban settlements, Indigenous architecture, and sustainable technologies, grounded in both global scholarship and local practice.I currently serve as a National At-Large Director on the board of The American Institute of Architects (2023–2026) and as Co-Chair of the board Knowledge Committee.
 Over two years of board service, I have drawn on the full range of my skills—deploying them deliberately and at the moments they were most needed.

 My career includes leadership roles on award-winning and culturally significant projects such as the Smithsonian National Museum of African American History and Culture, U.S. diplomatic facilities abroad, and major civic and transportation projects across New York City.
 These experiences have reinforced my commitment to strengthening our profession and elevating our collective voices—so architects and emerging professionals are better supported, more effective, and empowered to lead with clarity, purpose, and prosperity.